energinet-open-incubator/innersource-collaboration/README.md

 Below, some information and links are provided to help navigate around the repository, and to help you to start collaborating here on Github!

+## Need any help?
+If you have a problem or if you cannot find certain information anywhere, you can ask a question in the [Q&A Discussion Forum](https://github.com/project-origin/origin-collaboration/discussions/categories/q-a).
+People, who may have the same problem, can then find help in your discussion post later on.
+Alternatively, reach out to this repository's Trusted Committer, [@lauranolling](mailto:lau@energinet.dk), who will get back to you as soon as possible.

 &nbsp;